krateoplatformops/provider-github/README.md

 This is a Kubernetes Operator (Crossplane provider) that creates a GitHub repository.

-The provider that is built from the source code in this repository adds the following new functionality:

-- a Custom Resource Definition (CRD) that model git repositories github

 ## Getting Started

 With Crossplane installed in your cluster: